 With all the hype that surrounds “social media marketing”, you’d imagine it was a marketing cure-all.
 But is social media an asset you should be building?

-Many self proclaimed social media “gurus” would have you believe that social media is the future of all marketing and that if you’re not dedicating all or most of your marketing resources to social media, you’re a luddite who’ll soon be out of business.
+Many self-proclaimed social media “gurus” would have you believe that social media is the future of all marketing.
+If you’re not dedicating all or most of your marketing resources to social media, you’re made to feel like a luddite who’ll soon be out of business.

-Before I’m labelled as being against social media, let me set the record straight.
+Before I’m labeled as being against social media, let me set the record straight.
 I’ve used social media in multiple businesses and continue to use it on a regular basis.

 However because there’s so much hype that surrounds social media, I want to put it in perspective for you and help you see where it fits into an overall marketing strategy.